benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The format is in {{?XML=RFC3470}}.
 The MIME type is `text/xml`.

+The seconds below define the XML and its meaning.
+Most sections start with a concrete example of the elements that they define.

 ## XML config file

 The following example shows the syntax of the XML config file.